gustavo-fior/vayo.cc/README.md

 - 🟢  shared folder
 - 🟢  add a way to add a bookmark without opening the website (maybe a Chrome extension?)
 - 🟢  maybe fetch folders with the bookmarks instead of creating 2 queries
-- 🟢  instantly change to other folder when one is deleted
 - 🟢  add smooth appearance to shared hover state